ivansible/server/roles/srv-dante/README.md

 # ivansible.lin_dante_auth

-This role installs dante proxy server on linux and configures authentication.
+This role installs dante proxy server on linux and configures authentication and IPv6 support (see https://www.inet.no/dante/doc/1.4.x/config/ipv6.html).

 ## Requirements